mpdoane2/FAMEous-metagenomic-workflow/README.md

 ## Pre-requisite software
 Download Miniconda2 - https://docs.conda.io/en/latest/miniconda.html

 ## Quality control

-- If you wish to just run quality control to remove the low quality reads, the go to **Prinseq** directory for more instructions
+- If you wish to just run quality control to remove the low quality reads, go to **Prinseq** directory for more instructions
-- For human DNA or other host removal steps followed by prinseq - goto to **Trimnami** directory for more instructions
+- For human DNA or other host removal steps followed by prinseq - go to **Trimnami** directory for more instructions

-## Read based taxonomic annotation
+## Single read annotation
+- Go to **MMseqs2** directory for taxonomic and functional based annotation
 - Go to **kraken** directory for taxa based annotations
 - Go to **superfocus** directory for function based annotations

 ## Assembly
 - Go to **megahit** directory for assembly
 - Go to **spades** directory for assembly

 ## Binning
 - Go to **metacoag** directory
 - Go to **vamb** directory